 This museum exhibits winning pieces to the National Ceramics Award.

 Shopping Handicrafts and Pottery

 If you are looking for a Mexican souvenir, this is the perfect place.
-In Tlaquepaque you can find wonderful craft shops, embroidered clothing and colorful accessories at affordable prices.
+There you can find wonderful craft shops, embroidered clothing, and colorful accessories at affordable prices.

 For being one of the most important centers of pottery production in the country, the creativity here is unique.

 Another great idea for souvenirs or gifts for family or friends is definitely Tequila and Mexican Candy.

 In some places, you can even try before deciding on your favorite.

 Visit Beautiful Churches

 The churches are also a very important attraction, for its beautiful architecture, it is worth the visit.
 San Pedro Apostol Parish, Nuestra Senora de la Soledad Sanctuary and Santa Sofia Parish.